MartinStokroos/Philips_MFB_544_Visaton_modification/README.md

 - Overall improvement of the sound quality of the midrange and high frequencies.

 ## Conclusion
 Attempt #3 seems the best compromise.
 It is the combination of the Visaton G50FFL soft dome midrange driver with the new baffle/horn design and the original Philips AD0163 tweeter.
-The provided solution solves the problem of a faulty AD0211.
+The provided solution solves the problem for a broken AD0211.
-The frequency response is as good as the original.
-Minimal modification of the electronics is needed for the 22RH544/50R.
+The frequency response is very close to the original.
+Minimal modifications of the electronics is needed in the 22RH544/50R.

 ## Design for 3D-printed parts
 Modification Attempt | openSCAD files | Remarks